mikenakis/Bathyscaphe/README.md

 ## <a name="faq">&ZeroWidthSpace;</a>Frequently Asked Questions (F.A.Q., FAQ)

 - #### Why are the tests in a separate module?
     - Because I have the habit of always placing the tests in a separate module.
 That's what I do.
 It's my thing.
 One day I will write an article explaining why I do this.
     - If you would like to work with Bathyscaphe and you think that this complicates things, ask me, I can explain how multiple modules in a single project is trivially accomplishable and represents no complication.

 - #### Why `assert objectMustBeImmutableAssertion( o )` instead of simply `assert !isMutable( o )`?
     - Because `isMutable()` would imply that the method returns either `true` or `false`, while this method works very differently: it either returns `true`, or throws an exception.

 - #### Why throw an exception instead of returning `false` ?
     - Because the method must produce something more substantial than a boolean, so that you can obtain diagnostics from it.
     - The alternative would be to have the method somehow emit diagnostic text right before returning `false`, which then raises other questions, like where to emit that text to.
 Needless to say, I would have found such behavior mighty annoying.

 - #### Why throw an exception containing an assessment instead of returning the assessment?
     - Because if I was to return the assessment then I would have to make the entire assessment hierarchy public, (i.e. move it out of the "internal" package,) and that would severely impede the evolution of Bathyscaphe, since any change to the assessments would be a breaking change to code that makes use of Bathyscaphe.

 - #### Why is the method called `objectMustBeImmutableAssertion()` instead of simply `objectMustBeImmutable()`?
     - The suffix `Assertion` indicates that this is an **_assertion method_**.
 (See glossary.)

 - #### Why is the method called `objectMustBeImmutableAssertion()` instead of simply `mustBeImmutableAssertion()`?
     - Because this is an _assertion method_, (see glossary,) whose name must match the name of the exception that it throws, and the exception name could not begin with `MustBe`, it has to begin with `ObjectMustBe`, so the method is named accordingly.

 - #### Why is the exception called `ObjectMustBeImmutableException` instead of simply `ObjectIsMutableException`?
     - Because this exception is thrown by the `objectMustBeImmutableAssertion()` method, which is an **_assertion method_**, (see glossary,) and therefore the name of the exception must match the name of the assertion method.

 - #### Can I use `objectMustBeImmutableAssertion()` without the `assert` keyword?
-	- Yes, you can.
-However, I think it would be stupid.
+    - Yes, you can, but I think that doing so would be stupid.

 - #### But I do not like assertions!
     - Learn to love assertions.

 - #### How fast is Bathyscaphe?
     - Bathyscaphe is faster than lightning: **_BATHYSCAPHE INCURS ZERO PERFORMANCE OVERHEAD._**
         - That is because performance is only relevant on production environments, but bathyscaphe is meant to be used via assertions, which are meant to be disabled on production, therefore Bathyscaphe is not meant to actually do any work on production.
         - On development environments, the speed of Bathyscaphe will depend on what you are assessing:
             - In the best case, when assessing an object of conclusively assessable class, Bathyscaphe will do a synchronized map lookup before it determines it is immutable.
             - In the worst case, when assessing an object of provisory class, Bathyscaphe will use reflection to traverse the entire object graph reachable via provisory fields, while keeping a lock on a synchronized map.
 The map lock could of course be optimized, but there is no need, because performance is largely irrelevant on development.

+- #### What are the dependencies of Bathyscaphe?
+    - The `bathyscaphe-test` module necessarily depends on JUnit.
+    - The `bathyscaphe` and `bathyscaphe-claims` modules do not have any dependencies outside the Java Runtime Environment.
+      - Let me repeat this: Bathyscaphe.
+Has.
+No. Dependencies.
+It depends on nothing.
+This means that when you include the Bathyscaphe JARs in a project, you are including those JARs and nothing else.

+- #### How large are the Bathyscaphe JARs?
+    - The `bathyscaphe-claims` module is microscopic, since it contains no code, only a few definitions.
+    - The `bathyscaphe` module qualifies as very small, as its JAR file is of the order of 100 kilobytes.

 ## Poor man's issue and TODO tracking